jjnietoc/front-api-pagos/README.md

-# FRONTEND - APLICACIÓN DE PAGOS# front-api-pagos
+# API for subscription payments (frontend)

+### It includes:
+- compatible js, img, & pages for the api